chef-boneyard/chef-web-docs-2016/chef_master/source/server_components.rst

    * - |amazon s3|
      - .. include:: ../../includes_chef_server/includes_chef_server_component_bookshelf.rst

-       This represents the externally configured storage at |amazon s3|.
+       This represents external cookbooks storage at |amazon s3|.

 Use the following configuration settings in the |chef server rb| file to configure external cookbook storage using |amazon s3|: